pikvm/pikvm/docs/ezcoo.md

                     - ["#Input 4", ch3_led, ch3_button]
     ```

-    Make sure to notate the spacing for each line, needs to be a total of 4 spaces:
+    !!! warning "Make sure to notate the spaces for each line, needs to be a total of 4 spaces added per line (NOT tabs):"

     ```
     For example: